DataFire/Integrations/integrations/generated/google_container/README.md

   * issueClientCertificate `boolean`: Issue a client certificate.

 ### Cluster
-* Cluster `object`: A Google Container Engine cluster.
+* Cluster `object`: A Google Kubernetes Engine cluster.
   * addonsConfig [AddonsConfig](#addonsconfig)
   * clusterIpv4Cidr `string`: The IP address range of the container pods in this cluster, in
   * createTime `string`: [Output only] The time the cluster was created, in